richcreations/Ghettotator/README.md

 ## Troubleshooting
 Understanding how to stepper motors work in general can help users fix many problems than can arise while operating Wire Wiggler.
 While it is out of scope to discuss stepper concepts here, it is worthy of note that the mechanics should be as well balanced and friction free as possible.

+Wire Wiggler by default uses the onboard LED (if the board has one) to indicate status.
+A solid on LED means the loop has exited with an error.
+A slow 1hz flashing LED means the code is running in normal mode (ie ready to be controlled by Gpredict).
+A fast 5hz flashing LED indicates the code is currently running the homing routine.

 ## Contribute
 The main repository lives on [Github](https://github.com/truglodite/satnogs-rotator-firmware).